b1rdmania/vs-token-mvp/README.md

 This protocol is engineered for maximum security, transparency, and decentralization.
 There are no admin keys, no upgradeability in V1, and no single points of failure.

 - **Immutable Contracts:** The core contracts (`vSVault.sol`, `vSToken.sol`) are built using OpenZeppelin standards and are non-upgradeable by design.
 What is deployed is final.
-- **Public, Incentivized Automation:** The daily streaming of vested `S` tokens is not dependent on a centralized server.
-It's managed by a dual system:
+- **Public, Incentivized Automation:** The harvesting of vested `S` tokens is not dependent on a centralized server.
+It's managed by a public, batchable `claimVested` function that can be called by anyone.
+This makes it ideal for decentralized keepers (like Chainlink Automation) and ensures the process is scalable and will never fail due to high gas costs.
-    1.  **Primary Driver:** A decentralized keeper network (e.g., Chainlink Automation) ensures consistent, reliable execution.
-    2.  **Public Backstop:** The `auto-stream` function includes a small gas incentive, making it profitable for anyone in the public to trigger it.
-This creates a permissionless, self-healing mechanism that guarantees liveness.
 - **Transparent Data Layer:** All frontend data is served by a public, open-source Subgraph.
 The UI will explicitly state the freshness of the data, so users always know they are viewing verified, on-chain information.

 ## How It Works: The User Journey

-1.  **Deposit:** A user sends their Sonic fNFT to the audited `vSVault` contract.
-2.  **Mint:** The Vault instantly mints an equal amount of `vS` tokens to the user's wallet.
+1.  **Deposit & Mint:** A user makes a **permanent, one-way deposit** of their Sonic fNFT to the audited `vSVault` contract.
+The Vault instantly mints an equal amount of `vS` tokens to the user's wallet.
-3.  **Utilize & Create Value:** The user now holds a fully-composable DeFi asset, ready to be deployed across the ecosystem to:
+2.  **Utilize & Create Value:** The user now holds a fully-composable DeFi asset, ready to be deployed across the ecosystem to:
     - **Trade Instantly:** Swap `vS` for `S` or other assets on our partner DEX, **Shadow DEX**.
     - **Earn Deep Yield:** Provide liquidity to the incentivized `vS`/`S` pool to earn trading fees and rewards.
     - **Borrow Against Future Value:** Use `vS` as collateral on partner lending markets.
     This composability is the core of the **vS Flywheel**, turning locked assets into an engine for ecosystem-wide liquidity and growth.
-4.  **Stream:** The Vault's `auto-stream` function is triggered daily, claiming all newly vested `S` from the entire pool of fNFTs and distributing it pro-rata to all `vS` holders.
+4.  **Claim Vested:** The Vault's public `claimVested` function is triggered periodically by a keeper, harvesting all newly vested `S` from the entire pool of fNFTs and storing them within the vault.
-5.  **Redeem:** At any time, a user can burn their `vS` to withdraw their proportional share of the underlying `S` tokens.
+5.  **Redeem:** At any time, a user can burn their `vS` to withdraw their proportional share of the underlying `S` tokens held inside the vault.

 ## Smart Contract Architecture

-The entire system is comprised of three core, minimal contracts:
+The entire system is comprised of two core, minimal contracts:

-- **[vSVault.sol](https://github.com/b1rdmania/vs-token-mvp/blob/main/src/vSVault.sol):** An ERC-4626 compliant vault that securely holds all deposited fNFTs and manages all minting, streaming, and redemption logic.
+- **[vSVault.sol](https://github.com/b1rdmania/vs-token-mvp/blob/main/src/vSVault.sol):** The core logic contract.
+It permanently custodies all deposited fNFTs and manages all minting and redemption logic.
+Its `claimVested` function is designed to be scalable and gas-efficient.
-- **[vSToken.sol](https://github.com/b1rdmania/vs-token-mvp/blob/main/src/vSToken.sol):** The liquid ERC-20 token that represents a 1:1 claim on the underlying `S` held within the vault.
-- **[PenaltyCurveLib.sol](https://github.com/b1rdmania/vs-token-mvp/blob/main/src/PenaltyCurveLib.sol):** A placeholder library to handle any early-redemption logic that mirrors the fNFT's native penalty system.
+- **[vSToken.sol](https://github.com/b1rdmania/vs-token-mvp/blob/main/src/vSToken.sol):** A standard OpenZeppelin ERC-20 token whose mint/burn functions are exclusively controlled by the `vSVault` contract.

 ## Technical Implementation Roadmap
 This roadmap ensures robust deployment, decentralization, security, and strategic readiness for mainnet launch.